sowbug/weblight/README.md

 1. Plug in the board.
 After a few moments you should see `Micronucleus done.
 Thank you!`
 1. Now the lights on the board should run a startup sequence.
-1. Using `lsusb` you should see something like `Bus 002 Device 019: ID 1209:a800 WebLight`.
+1. Using `lsusb` you should see something like `Bus 001 Device 006: ID 1209:a800 InterBiometrics`.

 Usage
 ===